ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Voting result stage
 -------------------

-* The next day after the last day of the vote, the Committee person:
+* The day after the last day of the vote, the Committee person:

   * Closes the polls.